 Speech Therapy: Speech therapy focuses on communication, cognition and swallowing.
 Your speech therapist will assess your ability to process language – to understand what is being said to you and to express your thoughts and feelings.
 She will assess your ability to articulate and swallow – to move your lips, tongue and mouth accurately for speaking and eating.
 And she will evaluate your cognition – your ability to remember, organize and solve problems.

-The type of therapy and goals of therapy may be different for different people.
-An older person who has had a stroke may simply want rehabilitation to be able to dress or bathe without help.
-A younger person who has had a heart attack may go through cardiac rehabilitation to try to return to work and normal activities.
-Someone with a lung disease may get pulmonary rehabilitation to be able to breathe better and improve their quality of life.
+Each person will have different problems and different goals.
+Accordingly, the type of therapy will be different for each individual.
+An person who has had a stroke may simply want rehabilitation therapy to be able to dress or bathe without help.
+A person who has had cancer may focus on conditioning to try to return to work and normal activities.
+Someone with long term effects of COVID may need therapy for breath support get to be able to breathe better and improve their quality of life.

 Whatever your rehabilitation therapy needs are, Therapy Achievements is ready to help.
 Our team of physical, occupational and speech therapists are expert in their fields.
 They have advanced training and certification in what they do.
 And they are continually learning about the newest developments and most cutting edge treatments.
 But the best thing about our team is how much they care.
 They will team with you, encourage you and give you hope.
 Call 256-509-4398 for an appointment today!